Major causes are diabetes and high blood pressure.

 Fluid intake may need to be restricted to prevent the sodium concentration in the blood from becoming too low.
 Foods that are extremely high in potassium, such as salt substitutes, must be avoided, and foods that are somewhat high in potassium, such as dates, figs, and many other fruits, should not be consumed in excess.
 (See the National Kidney Foundation’s publication Potassium and Your CKD Diet for more information.)

 A high potassium level in the blood increases the risk of abnormal heart rhythms and cardiac arrest.
-If the potassium level becomes too high, drugs such as sodium polystyrene sulfonate may help, but emergency dialysis may be required.
+If the potassium level becomes too high, potassium-lowering medications (for example, sodium polystyrene sulfonate, patiromer, and zirconium cyclosilicate) may help, but emergency dialysis Dialysis Dialysis is an artificial process for removing waste products and excess fluids from the body, a process that is needed when the kidneys are not functioning properly.
+There are a number of reasons... read more may be required.

 The anemia caused by chronic kidney disease is treated with

-Most people who take erythropoietin or darbepoietin regularly need to be given iron intravenously to prevent iron deficiency, which impairs the body’s response to these drugs.
-Erythropoietin and darbepoietin should be used only when necessary because they can increase the risk of stroke.
-The tendency to bleed can be temporarily suppressed by transfusions of blood products or by such drugs as desmopressin or estrogens.
+Most people who take erythropoietin or darbepoietin regularly need to be given iron intravenously to prevent iron deficiency, which impairs the body’s response to these medications.
+Erythropoietin and darbepoietin should be used only when necessary because they can increase the risk of stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction).
+Symptoms occur suddenly... read more .
+The tendency to bleed can be temporarily suppressed by transfusions of blood products or by such medications as desmopressin or estrogens.
 Such treatment may be needed after an injury or before a surgical procedure or a tooth extraction.

 Blood transfusions are given only if the anemia is severe, is causing symptoms, and does not respond to erythropoietin or darbepoietin.

-High blood pressure is treated with antihypertensive drugs to prevent further impairment of heart and kidney function.
+High blood pressure is treated with antihypertensive medications to prevent further impairment of heart and kidney function.

 Diuretics may also relieve symptoms of heart failure, even when kidney function is poor, but dialysis may be needed to remove the excess body water in severe chronic kidney disease.